Here’s the moment that you’ve all been waiting for; we’ve finally made a list of the best GameBoy Advance games of all time!

 Some of you might be thinking, ‘huh?’, but this game was one of my favourite titles back in the day, and I’m allowed to put nostalgic titles in this list because I’m the one writing it (N.B this might be the point that I’m sacked from my job, but it’s worth it for Kao).

 I like to think of Kao the Kangaroo as being like Marmite; people either love it or hate it so much that it makes them physically angry.

 Players must guide our boxing-friend back to his homeland so that he can rescue his family, battling hordes of enemies throughout 27 different levels.

 Honestly, you can pick this game up on eBay for around £4; give it a go and let us know what you think!

-19. Banjo Kazooie – Grunty’s Revenge
+21. Banjo Kazooie – Grunty’s Revenge

 It’s an authentic Banjo-Kazooie game on a handheld device and the last adventurous outing that the pair took before moving to the dark side and messing around with nuts and bolts.

 The game takes place between Banjo-Kazooie and Banjo-Tooie (two of the best N64 games of all time!) and sees the evil hag Gruntilda heading back in time in a bid to try and stop the events from the first game ever happening.

 This time Grunty has only gone and captured Kazooie as well, leaving Banjo to head out on his own to save her.
 Now we really get to find out which one of them is the brains of the business.